 In 2010, due to unsafe levels of pollutants in the atmosphere, China set a five year target in cutting down the emissions of major pollutants.

 Fast forward five years, more than 23 cities in northern China, including Beijing, were engulfed in choking smog for five days with China’s pollution levels 30 times that of the World Health Organization’s safe levels.
-Air pollution has become such a major problem that surveys have indicated that it is near the top of the list of issues that the Chinese population is most concerned about.
+China pollution has become such a problem that surveys put it near the top of the list of issues which citizens are most concerned about.